- Albert Adamsis a graduate of Harvard Business and Law School.Albert Adams

-Sally Gries is the founder and Non-Executive Chairperson of Gries Financial LLC, a multi-family office and wealth management firm for high net worth clients, foundations, and institutions, which oversees over $1.5 billion in assets.
+Sally Gries is the founder and Non-Executive Chairperson of Gries Financial LLC, a multi-family office and wealth management firm for high net worth clients, foundations, and institutions.
 She and her associates provide comprehensive, total objective financial and investment advisory services.

 An avid reader of the Wall Street Journal as a young teenager, she entered the male-dominated financial field in the late 60’s after graduating from Northwestern University.
 A decade later she started her own company.
 She has the distinction of being the founder of the first female-owned registered investment advisory (RIA) firm in Ohio.